KuroNgo/shop_erp_be/domain/sales_and_distribution_management/sales_and_distribution_management.md

 | `updated_at`       | `time.Time`  | Thời gian cập nhật                                     |

 ### 5. OrderDetails (Chi tiết đơn hàng)
+Contains information about individual items in each order.
+It tracks the products, quantities, and unit prices associated with a specific order to provide more detailed order history.

 | Trường        | Loại Dữ Liệu | Mô Tả                                        |
 |---------------|--------------|----------------------------------------------|
 | `id`          | `ObjectID`   | Khóa chính                                   |